-- 1-3 a This policy supports "conserving the character of the village as an attractive, safe community" by extending the list of heritage assets to be conserved as a result of historic significance to Cottenham or visual interest they add to junctions within Cottenham. - 1-3b These heritage assets may not have been listed nationally but make a significant contribution to Cottenham's architectural character. - 1-3c The AECOM heritage and character assessment^{B6}identified these nine buildings as worthy of being listed as non-designated heritage assets; more may be added over time. - 1-3d Local lists form a vital element in the reinforcement of a sense of local character and distinctiveness in the historic environment. - 1-3 e No formal local list has been adopted for the neighbourhood plan area by South Cambridgeshire District Council; these nine buildings which positively contribute to the character and heritage of the Cottenham neighbourhood plan area, should be considered as the basis of a local list of non-designated heritage assets.
+- 1-3a This policy supports "conserving the character of the village as an attractive, safe community" by extending the list of heritage assets to be conserved as a result of historic significance to Cottenham or visual interest they add to junctions within Cottenham. - 1-3b These heritage assets may not have been listed nationally but make a significant contribution to Cottenham's architectural character. - 1-3c The AECOM heritage and character assessment^{B6} identified these nine buildings as worthy of being listed as non-designated heritage assets; more may be added over time. - 1-3d Local lists form a vital element in the reinforcement of a sense of local character and distinctiveness in the historic environment. - 1-3e No formal local list has been adopted for the Neighbourhood Area by South Cambridgeshire District Council; these nine buildings which positively contribute to the character and heritage of the Cottenham Neighbourhood Area, should be considered as the basis of a local list of non-designated heritage assets.
 These are described in more detail in Appendix D and located as follows: